matyasselmeci/hpc-annex/design-2.md

 Obviously, if we successfully eliminate the need for any additional infrastructure, point 3 becomes irrelevant.
-The additional infrastructure is a collector; if we can leverage the (coming) ability of remote startds to report directly to schedds, we can eliminate the collector.
-(See elsewhere in this document for details.)
+The additional infrastructure is a collector; if we can leverage the (coming) ability of remote EPs to report directly to APs, we can eliminate the collector.

+If jobs must each individually opt-in to run on user-supplied EPs, we don't need to provide for point 2 explicitly.

+We still want a job ad command which targets a specific annex.
+However, assuming point 2, if a job must opt-in to running on user-supplied EPs, then opting in could also specify the specific annex.
+(The current implementation of the transform also adds `AnnexName` to `JobMachineAttrs`, which we could either put in `SYSTEM_JOB_MACHINE_ATTRS` or do in the implementation of the opting-in command as a special case.)

+### ...

 Specifications
 --------------

-### Switch to per-user flocking.
+### Switch to directly-reporting EPs.

+If the Annex EPs directly reported to the researcher's AP, the HPC Annex tooling would no longer need its own central manager.
-Switch to per-user flocking eliminates the need for an external collector under the conditions below, which improves **deployability**.  <FIXME: other goals met by this specification?>
+This would improve **deployability**.  <FIXME: any other goals met by this specification?>

-<conditions include: security, condor_status'ability, the schedd only
-sending jobs set with `FlockTarget`, FIXME: etc?>
+This direct-reporting feature does not yet exist, although it is under active development.
+The HPC Annex tooling would be able to use this feature under the following conditions:

+1. That the AP issue user-specific IDTOKENS (via `condor_token_fetch`) whose bearer can use them to directly report an EP to the AP.
+2. That each job specifies if it's willing to run on such EPs, and if so, which one(s).
+This need not initially include the ability to run one user's jobs on another user's EPs.
+This requirement may overlap with properly implementing per-user flocking, depending on how we want to represent the directly-reporting EPs.
+3. That the HPC Annex tooling have some mechanism very much like, and ideally identical to, `condor_status` which works on EPs directly reported to the local AP.

 Milestones
 ----------